goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `committee_name`: the name of the committee.

-- symbol `treasury_symbol`: the treasury symbol the committee belongs to.
+- symbol `treasury_symbol`: the group symbol the committee belongs to.

 - name `updater_account`: the new account name required for updating the committee.